 Call and Notice

-A special meeting may be called at any time by the chairperson or on request of three (3) Board members.
+A special meeting may be called at any time by the Chair or on request of three (3) Board members.
 The secretary shall provide written notice of the special meeting.
-The notice shall consist of the date, time and place of the special meeting and the agenda.
+The notice shall consist of the date, time (stated in both Eastern and Central time5) and place of the special meeting and the agenda.
 Discussion and action at the meeting shall be limited to items listed on the agenda in the notice.1

 Delivery and Timing of Notice